Demo disasters: laughter and lessons learned from Steve Jobs, Bill Gates, and Elon Musk

 We’ve all had a demo fail at just the wrong moment—it’s rough!
 And that’s one of the reasons we created Reprise.

-Our demo creation platform enables you to create interactive demos of your actual production environment (capturing your application's full power and interactivity) by making a copy of your application's front end, and then essentially putting that copy in a faraday cage where those glitches can't touch it.
+Our demo creation platform enables you to build custom live demos of your actual production environment by making a copy of your front end, and then essentially putting that copy in a faraday cage where those glitches can’t touch it.

 You get safety from errors, and your prospects get a sandbox demo environment they can play in to get the full product experience.
 Everybody gets what they want, and you get to sweat a little bit less.